Dental Implants in Washington, D.C.

 The dental implants procedure is easy.
 First, we prepare you for the implant placement by extracting any problematic teeth and assessing your needs for any bone grafts.
 We then surgically place the new “tooth root,” a special titanium implant or metal post that integrates naturally with your jaw, a process called osseointegration.
 Once the root is healed and the healing process is over, a brand-new crown or artificial tooth is placed on top of the implant, attached to the implant with a small screw, giving you the permanent tooth replacement you deserve.

 Sometimes a bone graft is needed to fill in gaps in the bone.
 Most of the time we can collect your bone shavings with a special suction and use an autograph.
 Implant surgery is very easy and our patients are fine to go right back to work and continue with their day.
 The American Academy of Implant Dentistry recommends taking just Advil after implant surgery.
 Pain is minimal.
+Read about if dental implants are painful.

 Why Is It Important to Replace Missing Teeth?